lucrise-llc/azul-ts/README.md

   auth1: 'your-auth1',
   auth2: 'your-auth2',
   merchantId: 'your-merchant-id',
-  certificate: 'your-certificate',
+  certificate: 'path/to/certificate.crt',
-  key: 'your-key'
+  key: 'path/to/private.key',
+  environment: 'dev',
+  channel: 'EC'
 });
 ```

 The `auth1` and `auth2` are the authentication credentials provided by Azul.<br/>
 The `merchantId` is the merchant ID provided by Azul.<br/>
-The `certificate` is the certificate sent to you by Azul.<br/>
+The `certificate` is the certificate sent to you by Azul.
+Can be provided as a file path or PEM content directly.<br/>
-The `key` is the private key that generated the CSR file you sent to Azul in order to obtain the certificate.<br/>
+The `key` is the private key that generated the CSR file.
+Can be provided as a file path or PEM content directly.<br/>
+The `environment` determines which Azul endpoint to use ('dev' or 'prod').
+Defaults to 'dev'.<br/>
+The `channel` is the payment channel code provided by Azul.
+Defaults to 'EC'.<br/>

 Then, you can use the `AzulAPI` class to make requests to the Azul API.